uwcartlab/webmapping/Chapter03/readme.md

 Chapter 03: Data and AJAX
 =======================

-Chapter 03 is all about data, inching us one step closer to making your first interactive web map next chapter!
+Chapter 03 is all about data, inching us one step closer to making your first interactive web map in the next chapter!
 Chapter 03 includes three lab lessons and ends with Activity 4, a second debugging exercise to continue to practice your computational thinking skills.

 *   In Lesson 1, we introduce common web data formats and their geospatial variants.
 *   In Lesson 2, we introduce AJAX (Asynchronous JavaScript and XML), or the strategy used to load data dynamically into the browser, enabling interactivity with maps and visualizations.